abdelfetah18/watch-together/README.md

 # **Watch-Together**

-`Watch-Together` is a small web app that let you watch videos with your friends at the same time, and chat with them. currently it support `Youtube` only.
+`Watch-Together` is the ultimate platform for shared video experiences.
+Whether you're miles apart or just next door, our innovative product brings people together in a whole new way.
+Say goodbye to watching videos alone and hello to interactive entertainment!

 **Preview:** [https://watch-together-uvdn.onrender.com](https://watch-together-uvdn.onrender.com)